greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Plug-in: Added Photobucket plugin

 Bugs resolved (for bug details go to http://sourceforge.net/p/greenshot/bugs and search on the ID):
-* Bug #1484, #1494: External Command plug-in issues. e.g. when clicking edit in the External Command plug-in settings, than cancel, and than edit again an error occured.
-* Bug #1499: Stability improvements for when Greenshot tries to open the explorer.exe
-* Bug #1500: Error while dragging an obfuscation
-* Fixed some additional unreported issues
-* Bug #1504: InvalidCastException when using the brightness-filter
 * Bug #1327, #1401 & #1410 : On Windows XP Firefox/java captures are mainly black.
 This fix should also work with other OS versions and applications.
 * Bug #1340: Fixed issue with opening a screenshow from the clipboard which was created in a remote desktop
 * Bug #1375, #1396 & #1397: Exporting captures to Microsoft Office applications give problems when the Office application shows a dialog, this is fixed by displaying a retry dialog with info.